singhay/singhay.github.io/_posts/2022-08-18-data-shift.md

 Since measurement noise and robustness to it plays a crucial role in CV, we also setup auxiliary tasks to identify the type of noise itself.
 The other method would be recording metadata embedded in images (camera type, geo tag, resolution, etc) from EXIF/TIFF tags or computed from it like HSB (hue, saturation, brightness) and comparing it at inference to flag anomalous samples.

 While most of the noise can be eye-balled, there is a type of noise that bypasses human eye but affects models drastically.
 Seminal paper by … took the CV world by storm that showed an image can be modified in ways that changes model behavior but is indistinguishable to human eyes.
 Eversince then, tremendous work has gone into making models robust against noise like this especially in production.
 Initial works proposed using constrained noise sampled during training, however that came with guesswork of identifying noise types beforehand which is hard to do.
-The prominent among them is adversarial adaption which introduces  ….
-For details on different types of attacks and countermeasures, refer to survey by Akhtar et al. [2] [https://www.memphis.edu/cs/research/tech_reports/tr-cs-19-002.pdf](https://www.memphis.edu/cs/research/tech_reports/tr-cs-19-002.pdf)
+The prominent among them is adversarial adaption which introduces noise that model defaults on as one of the labels and the updates model by teaching it to account for the adversarial noise as well.
+For details on different types of attacks and countermeasures, refer to survey by [Akhtar et al.](https://www.memphis.edu/cs/research/tech_reports/tr-cs-19-002.pdf)

 ### NLP